 ADOH staff positions charging less than 100% of their time to the DOE Weatherization Grant will be paid by other funding sources.
-The budget and Plan propose the addition of two additional Technical and one additional Financial Program Monitor(s), as needed based on production and ramp up occur.

-Only those ADOH Sub-grantees that expended more than \$750,000 in total Federal Funding during PY21 will receive FINANCIAL AUDITS funds identified in ADOH's SF-424a Budget.
+Only those ADOH Sub-grantees that expended more than \$750,000 in total Federal Funding during the previous Program Year (PY) will receive FINANCIAL AUDITS funds identified in ADOH's SF-424a Budget.

-Use of Weatherization Funds for Renewable Energy Systems Not Applicable
+Use of Weatherization Funds for Renewable Energy SystemsNot Applicable